 - Zone A Desert Wilderness: Kaniva Tourist and Cultural Precinct (Kaniva Wetlands Fauna Park).
 This park is located on the region's major transport route, within walking distance to the town centre and Visitor Information Centre and hosts complementary activities (i.e. Fauna Park, bird watching).
 There are existing plans to upgrade this precinct, the associated trail (i.e. boardwalk, bridges, interpretation signage), the surrounding environment and support infrastructure (i.e. picnic facilities, amenities). - Zone B Lakes and Wetlands: Lake Wallace Foreshore in Edenhope.
-This precinct is the existing trailhead for the Lake Wallace Perimeter Walk which is an existing trail highly valued by the local community.
-The Foreshore is the town's premier open space and offers opportunity for further connectivity with the centre of town and Back swamp.
-The area has been recently upgraded, hosts community events, has established support infrastructure (amenities, car parking, visitor facilities/accommodation, BBQs) and is located within walking distance to the town centre and Visitor Information Centre. - Zone C Hills, River & Forest: Blair Street in Harrow.
+This precinct is the existing trail head for the Lake Wallace Perimeter Walk which is an existing trail highly valued by the local community.
+The Foreshore is the town's premier open space, it has been recently upgraded, hosts community events, has established support infrastructure (amenities, car parking, visitor facilities/accommodation, BBQs) and is located within walking distance to the town centre and Visitor Information Centre. - Zone C Hills, River & Forest: Blair Street in Harrow.
 Blair Street is the main street of Harrow and provides potential for further linkages with the the Glenelg River and the associated walking trail.
 Attracting visitors and residents to the main street (rather than directly to Johnny Mullagh Park) will support the town's desire to activate Blair Street and bring people to the shops and facilities in the town.
 The proposed location is currently the Visitor Information Board (which requires enhancement) and has established support infrastructure (amenities, car parking).
 The proposed location of the trailhead and Primary Trails Hub is located within walking distance to all town facilities including Johnny Mullagh Park, the Glenelg River frontage, the Harrow Discovery Centre, local businesses and historical attractions at Gardner Park (e.g. log jail).